deqline/UrbexFinder/README.md

 - filter places by categories
 - show permanently closed places using the google maps places api

-Please cbeck out the greasyfork link to see the latest code instead of this repository.
+Please check out the greasyfork link to see the latest code instead of this repository.

 ## Features
 To properly use this script, make sure to zoom enough to see marker points appear on the map and make sure that `Places > Public` is enabled in the waze map layers.